 If you are pregnant, have osteoporosis, osteoarthritis, or any chronic joint injuries, high-impact exercise might not be the best fit for you.

 On the other hand, if you’re physically healthy and fit, high-impact exercise may be a good option.
 Typically, you’ll see results faster since the intensity is inherently higher.
-So if your goal is to lose weight or build muscle quickly, for instance, a high-impact workout is the better choice in this case.
+So if your goal is to lose weight or build muscle quickly, for instance, a high-impact workout might be the better choice in this case.

 Is Lagree High or Low-Impact Exercise?